wongsingfo/comp-sys/docs/net/cert.md

   - Proves some control over a DNS domain
   - ideal for use on websites like this site that provides content, and not used for sensitive data.
 - Extended Validation Certificate (EV / EVC)
-  - usrd for HTTPS websites
+  - used for HTTPS websites
   - proves the legal entity controlling the website or software package
   - requires verification of the requesting entity’s identity by a certificate authority (CA)